 - The dog owner acted negligently

-- The dog owner already knew about or should have known their dog was a threat to pedestrians
+- The dog owner already knew their dog was a threat to pedestrians

 - The dog owner did not take any or enough reasonable steps to prevent harm to pedestrians